 Why Are Copper Pipes Used for Plumbing?

-Is Copper the Best Material for Plumbing?
+Is Copper the Best Material?
+Copper vs. PEX

 Copper vs. PEX: Quick Comparison